 Longtime Mac users may remember when the MacBook Air made its debut years ago as Apple’s entry into the ultra-portable laptop market.
 But times have changed, and starting in 2015, the MacBook was repositioned as Apple’s affordable laptop.

 How many models can I choose from?
-Apple offers three standard configuration MacBook Air models.
-Two models are identical except for the amount of storage.
-The third model is an older laptop.
+Apple offers two standard configuration MacBook Air models.
+They are identical except for the amount of storage.

 What are the MacBook Air specifications?